YongyanDeng/profile/README.md

 ## Summary

-Experienced Full Stack/Front-end Engineer with a strong focus on React.js and related technologies.
-Proficient in the full software development cycle, Agile, and Scrum.
-Skilled in HTML, CSS, React Bootstrap, Ant Design, and Material UI for responsive design, with backend knowledge in Node.js and various databases.
-Committed to writing clean, maintainable code and passionate about learning new technologies to enhance user experiences.
+An experienced Front-end Developer proficient in React.js and Vue.js, with a strong foundation in modern HTML CSS and JavaScript technologies.
+I specialize in building responsive, user-centric web applications, leveraging React, Vue, and integrating backend services using Node.js.
+Committed to agile development principles and clean code practices, I am eager to contribute to innovative projects in a collaborative, dynamic environment.

 ## Educations